outdreamer/build-a-cure-1/docs/intent_matching.md

                     - if you know the radius & origin, you can calculate the circle
                     - if you know the ratio of the circle compared to the unit circle, you can calculate the circle
                     - if you know the square parameters containing the circle with 4 intersection points, you can calculate the circle
+                    - the circle is easily determined by its direct parameters bc of the clarity of its definition, but the derivation of other methods that could be used to calculate the circle is the set of alternative paths that are not directly calculatable

                 - base or adjacent functions (and their identifying attributes/rules) to the target function type
                   - prime-finding function (adds uniqueness to the equation)